 "I'm in a similar position with my Dad.
 He's doing Shaklee sh**, where you buy their products .. and get other people to sign on as a 'gold member' and then they buy the products and they as well as he make profit.
 Yeah....it doesn't work.
 At all.
 He keeps putting money INTO Shaklee but never gets any back.
 There's no reasoning with them, because he's going to think that you're not supportive of his investments.
 Keep your mouth shut, and let him ride it out.
 He'll learn the hard way, unfortunately."

 Or drink some Koolaid and build 100Gbps optical network taps for aggregated monitoring and surveiance of data packets:

 Inflated Retail Price & Snake Oil

 And yes, there's a catch.
 Shaklee products are generally priced 3-5x above retail market value.
 They work as well as any other soaps, vitamins or lotions but that begs the question, "Do I pay 3-5 times more because it's my darling/friend/grandson selling them if I can get the same thing for so much less at the local store?"
+You can buy network taps for less.
 For how long will your "customers" continue to pity and buy Shaklee products from you at such inflated prices?
-Anything sold over retail cost won't move in a free marketplace, and that's where magic comes in.
+It doesn't take a gigabit network tap to see that anything sold over retail cost won't move in a free marketplace, and that's where magic comes in.
 As you will see from the Glacken Group, Shaklee distributors must routinely make inflated claims about the quality of these soaps, vitamins and skin creams.
 It's embarassing.
 And the products still don't move according to former distributors who contributed to this site.
 Do you want to sell snake oil?